garretrc/ggvoronoi/README.md

 For questions about usage/syntax or for reporting bugs, email Robert Garrett at garretrc@miamioh.edu or raise an issue on this repository.

-To contribute to the package, follow the procedures outlines in CONTRIBUTING.md
+To contribute to the package, follow the procedures outlined in CONTRIBUTING.md

 ## Changes